bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 where :math:`\mu_z` and :math:`\Sigma_z` are the mean and covariance matrix of the approximate posterior, and :math:`\epsilon` is a sample from a standard Gaussian.
-This is commonly referred to as the "reparameterization trick" where instead of directly computing :math:`q` you just scale and shift a standard normal distribution.
-Thus, you can still backprop through the mean and covariances.
+This is commonly referred to as the "reparameterization trick" where instead of directly computing :math:`z` you just scale and shift a standard normal distribution using the mean and covariances.
+Thus, you can still backprop through :math:`z` to optimize the mean/covariance networks.
 The last line approximates the expectation by taking a single sample, which often works fine when using SGD.

 Stochastic Gradient Langevin Dynamics
 =====================================